fpjohnston/TECO-64/doc/linux.md

 -n, --nodefaults
  - Disable all defaults (equivalent to -c -i -m -v).

--O*baz*, --output=*baz*
- - Open *baz* as an output file (with EW command), overwriting any existing file.
-The EK command may be used to undo this and recover the original file.

--o, --nooutput (default)
- - Use the same name for the output file as the input file (unless –readonly is specified).

 -R, --readonly
  - Open specified for inspection (using the ER command), and read in first page.